 How to Keep Excess Saliva Under Control

 Fortunately, your saliva will likely return to normal a few hours after your procedure.
 In the meantime, however, there are things you can do to keep it under control.
 Listen to your dentist’s instructions and keep gauze pads in their proper place.
 Also, do not drink out of straw as this may disrupt your wound.
 Additionally, swallow your saliva as spitting it out may disrupt clotting.
+Our friend and Brandon, Florida dermatologist Dr. Amy Ross has explained that addressing any concerns after medical is essential to the recovery of the patient.

 Contact Wells Family Dental Group